Zeyu-Li/Kitchen-Dash/README.md

 # Kitchen Dash

-Kitchen Dash for HackED 2021, a 24 hour hackathon (no particular topic)!
+Kitchen Dash for HackED 2021, a 24 hour hackathon!